justingoing/JungleChess/Documents/Development Manual.md

 Then run the client:
 * Right click on the TCPServer file located in the source code under "client/socket", then choose "Run 'Client.main()'"

+### Server and Database Locations

+#### Server locations
+The client will search for a server at the following locations:
+1. `localhost:2000`
+2. `jungle.marcelfiore.com:2000`

+It is recommended to host a server locally during development, described in the Instructions above.
+The server at `jungle.marcelfiore.com:2000` will remain active and up to date until December 30, 2018.

+#### Database locations
+The server will search for databases at the following locations:
+1. `faure.cs.colostate.edu` (only accessible from the 120 lab in the Computer Science building)
+2. `localhost`
+3. `jungle.marcelfiore.com`

+It will connect to the first one that accepts a connection.
+The database at `jungle.marcelfiore.com` will remain active until December 30, 2018.
+Afterwords, a MariaDB database can be hosted locally using the Jungle.sql script.

 ## Contributor Conduct

 ### Coding Conventions